When I started my weight loss journey, I was curious about how to eat clean and lose weight in the process.

 Again, if it is unfamiliar, you can’t pronounce it, if it is over 10 letters long, if a product has more than 5-10 ingredients, if it looks like it may have been developed in a lab, get rid of it!

-- The GM Diet Plan – How to lose weight in 7 days.
+- The Grapefruit Diet to lose 12 pounds in 10 days

 3. Make Water Your Friend